 *Information about the nominations for the TA Excellence Award will be posted each Fall.

 Up to two awards will be offered per year.
-Nominations will occur in the Fall and the announcement of award recipient(s) will typically be made in December at the annual department holiday dinner.
-Due to COVID, we will announce award recipients over email.
+In general, nominations will occur in the Fall and the announcement of recipient(s) will typically be made in December at the annual department holiday dinner.
 Recipients of the TA Excellence Award will receive a certificate of recognition and $250.

-The Department of Psychology is pleased to announce the call for this year’s outstanding TA award for our best teaching assistant nominated for excellent work in the previous academic year.
+The Department of Psychology is pleased to announce the call for the outstanding TA award for our best teaching assistant nominated for excellent work in the previous academic year.

 Who is eligible?

-Teaching Assistants (CUPE 3902 Unit 1) who have been assigned to a St. George Campus Undergraduate Psychology course in Fall 2019, Winter 2020, or Summer 2020 terms are eligible for this award.
+Teaching Assistants (CUPE 3902 Unit 1) who have been assigned to a St. George Campus Undergraduate Psychology course in the previous academic year and the summer session are eligible for this award.

 Who should submit the nomination form?